 After doing the Informed Child Technique (where the child is told whatever he or she needs to hear so that the ISE does not have a negative effect), the client should be able to go through the ISE without experiencing the feeling that was driving the behavior (hair pulling).
 Then your client should be able to go through the SSEs free from the behavior.
 Another good technique is Age Progression where the client is guided into the future free from the problem behavior.

 Then take your client through Phase III, Forgiveness of Others, and Phase IV, Forgiveness of Self, to rid her of any additional residual emotions that might drive the behavior (i.e., guilt and anger).

 Remember to follow each session with direct suggestion to reinforce the change in behavior.
-These insight therapies (Age Regression and Forgiveness Therapies, will cause the client to become highly suggestible for suggestions consistent with the experience—like “There is nothing wrong with you,” and “You can relax and enjoy the way you look”).
-Phase V, Parts Mediation Therapy will probably not be needed with this client.
+These insight hypnosis (Age Regression and Forgiveness Work, will cause the client to become highly suggestible for suggestions consistent with the experience—like “There is nothing wrong with you,” and “You can relax and enjoy the way you look”).
+Phase V, Parts Mediation Work will probably not be needed with this client.
 There is little chance of any Secondary Gain Issues existing.